aimms/documentation/dataexchange/using.rst

 Using the Data Exchange library
 *******************************

-The AIMMS Data Exchange library allows you to map multi-dimensional AIMMS data onto tree-based data formats such as JSON, XML or even CSV.
+The AIMMS Data Exchange library allows mapping multi-dimensional AIMMS data onto tree-based data formats such as JSON, XML or even CSV (as a trivial tree-based format).
 It does so by letting you describe the repetitive structure of a given JSON, XML or CSV format in a mapping file that you can subsequently use to read data of a given format into multi-dimensional identifiers in your model, or write multi-dimensional data in your model to a given format.

 In the mapping file you specify how repetitive structure in the tree-based data binds to indices in your model, and how actual values in the data map to multi-dimensional identifiers over such bound indices.